muhammedhazemx/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles ----> lists current dir content including hidden files 5-listfilesdigitonly -----> using ls -lna we can list in long format and user and grp id displayed numerically and with hidden files also.
-6-firstdirectory ---->used mkdir to creat a file in tmp' >> README.md
+6-firstdirectory ---->used mkdir to creat a file in tmp' >> README.md 7-movethatfile-----> moves a file from tmp tp a dir inside tmp